 Fortunately, TikTok took a page from Facebook’s and Google’s ad ranking algorithms and doesn’t just serve up the ads with the highest bidder.
 TikTok’s algorithm also takes the quality of the ad into account as well as the likelihood that TikTok users will interact with it.
 All platforms—TikTok, Google, Facebook, and others—love to keep their algorithms closely guarded secrets, but there’s still a lot that we know about how TikTok ranks ads.

 In this article, we’ll break down how the TikTok ad rank algorithm works and walk you through getting started with TikTok advertising, from TikTok advertising options to how to create a TikTok ad campaign that gets noticed.

-Revealed: How TikTok Ranks Ads + How to Create a Killer TikTok Ad:
+How TikTok Ads Work (+ How to Create a Killer TikTok Ad):

 TikTok Advertising Structure

 TikTok’s advertising structure includes campaigns, ad groups, and ads.

 Sounds a lot like Google Ads, doesn’t it?
 In this section, we’ll show you how this structure works to create a successful advertising campaign that your TikTok fans will actually engage with.

 When you understand how your campaigns are structured, you can set up better target audiences, design better creative, and spend your ad budget effectively.
 Ultimately, this helps you expand your ad reach, improve your ad’s performance, and achieve your TikTok ad campaign goals.

 Your TikTok ad starts with creating a Campaign.
 This includes setting a campaign objective, which is what you want your ads to do for your brand.